F-Stack/f-stack/dpdk/doc/guides/nics/virtio.rst

 *   The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu 2.7 and below.
     If given a different descriptor number by the upper application, the virtio PMD generates a warning and fall back to the hard-coded value.
-    Rx queue size can be configureable and up to 1024 since qemu 2.8 and above.
+    Rx queue size can be configurable and up to 1024 since qemu 2.8 and above.
 Rx queue size is 256 by default.
 Tx queue size is still hard-coded to be 256.

 *   Features of mac/vlan filter are supported, negotiation with vhost/backend are needed to support them.
-    When backend can't support vlan filter, virtio app on guest should disable vlan filter to make sure the virtio port is configured correctly.
-E.g. specify '--disable-hw-vlan' in testpmd command line.
+    When backend can't support vlan filter, virtio app on guest should not enable vlan filter in order to make sure the virtio port is configured correctly.
+E.g. do not specify '--enable-hw-vlan' in testpmd command line.

 *   "RTE_PKTMBUF_HEADROOM" should be defined
     no less than "sizeof(struct virtio_net_hdr_mrg_rxbuf)", which is 12 bytes when mergeable or